 Overdose becomes more likely if a person consumes alcohol, sedatives like benzodiazepines, or tranquilizers like barbiturates.
 Other overdoses have involved psychotic and delusional symptoms associated with mixing Darvocet and antidepressants, muscle relaxants, or other central nervous system (CNS) depressants.

-Darvocet Addiction Treatment
+How Is Darvocet Addiction Treated?

 There are several resources available to help people struggling with opioid drugs or who may still be struggling with Darvocet addiction.
 For example, the Affordable Care Act (ACA) requires health insurance companies to cover some detox and drug rehabilitation options; those seeking help overcoming opioid addiction can ask their insurance company what options are available.
 To find treatment nearby, the Substance Abuse and Mental Health Services Administration (SAMHSA) maintains a treatment finder online that offers a wide range of mental and behavioral health services.
 This can include insurance coverage and sliding scale payment options.
 SAMHSA also has a hotline for individuals in crisis, or family and friends in crisis, who are seeking treatment resources.